Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Theoretical analysis

 \end{restatable} \begin{proof} See \cref{sec:proof-lira-power-law}. \end{proof} An immediate upper bound is obtained from Theorem \ref{theorem:LiRA-power-law} by the Cauchy-Schwarz inequality:

-This implies that if $||x - m_x||$ is bounded, then the worst-case vulnerability is also bounded.
-Hence we can have the LiRA vulnerability arbitrarily close to zero in this non-DP setting by simply increasing $S$.
-Similarly, employing Lemma \ref{lemma:per-example-RMIA} and the simplified model, we obtain the following upper bound for RMIA performance. \begin{restatable}[Per-example RMIA power-law]{theorem}{theoremRMIAPowerLaw} Fix a target example $(x,y_x)$.
-For the simplified model with infinitely many shadow models, the per-example RMIA vulnerability is given as
+This implies that if $||\bm{x} - \bm{m}_{\bm{x}}||$ is bounded, then the worst-case vulnerability is also bounded.
+Hence we can significantly reduce the MIA vulnerability of all examples in this non-DP setting by simply increasing the number of examples per class.